 Stay with us in West Wales

 If you’ve been inspired to explore the adventure playground that is Pembrokeshire, find a fantastic holiday cottage for a comfortable and cosy base to relax in after a day of conquering the local landscape.
-From romantic boltholes for couples’ breaks to large houses suitable for group get-togethers, click the button below to browse our wide range of holiday cottages in Pembrokeshire and West Wales.
+Soak in your very own Pembrokeshire cottage with a hot tub, discover romantic boltholes for couples’ breaks, explore dog-friendly Pembrokeshire cottages, and uncover large houses suitable for group get-togethers.
+Click the button below to browse our wide range of holiday cottages in Pembrokeshire and West Wales.

 West Wales cottages